William Pickering (cricketer)

-William Percival Pickering (25 October 1819 – 16 August 1905) was an English first-class cricketer with amateur status.
+William Percival Pickering (25 October 1819 – 16 August 1905) was an English cricketer with amateur status.
 He was one of the founders of Surrey County Cricket Club in 1845 and later, having emigrated to Canada, played a significant role in the beginnings of international cricket especially through his proposal to fund an English tour of North America.
-Pickering is recorded in 29 matches from 1840 to 1848 which are designated first-class by CricketArchive, totalling 445 runs at the low average of 9.67 with a highest score of 51 not out, holding 17 catches and taking 7 wickets.
+Pickering is recorded in 29 matches from 1840 to 1848 which are designated by CricketArchive, totalling 445 runs at the low average of 9.67 with a highest score of 51 not out, holding 17 catches and taking 7 wickets.

 Eton

 Born in Clapham, London, Pickering was the youngest son of Edward Rowland Pickering of Clapham and was educated at Eton College where, according to his obituary in The Times, "he is believed to be one of the youngest cricketers who ever took part in the great public school matches at Lord's between Eton, Harrow and Winchester".
-He played for Eton in 1834, 1835, 1837 and 1838, captaining the side in the last two years but missing the 1836 season entirely.
+He played for Eton in 1834, 1835, 1837 and 1838, captaining the team in the last two years but missing the 1836 season entirely.
 The obituary claims that Pickering's strength was his fielding: "He generally fielded at cover-point, and, being ambidextrous, ran out, by returning the ball with his left hand, many batsmen who had forgotten this peculiarity."
 After Eton he went up to Pembroke College, Cambridge.